larpchronicles/rules/rules-topics/15_smithing.md

 ### Tier II

 #### Armor Resizing Kit
 > This kit has everything a blacksmith needs to adjust suits of armor to better suit their needs.
-A Smith using this kit may increase an existing suit of armor's value rating by spending additional resources.
+A Smith using this kit may increase an existing suit of armor's value rating by spending additional resources equal to the difference between the current value and the desired value, as if you were making a new Suit of Armor.
 This does not change the durability of the armor.
 This has 5 charges.
 #### Lockpicks
    >This is a basic item for use with the Lockpicking skill.
 Having lockpicks lowers the rating of the lock by 1.
 Lockpicks have 10 charges.
 #### Suit of Armor